JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing

 \subsubsection{Metrics and ground truth}

-In terms of performance, we report the wall-clock latency and the throughput, i.e. number of requests (query/data) processed per second.
-To measure the accuracy of the system, unless otherwise specified, we report the 95 percentile of the relative error which is the difference between ground truth and estimated query result divided by the ground truth.
+We report the wall-clock latency and the throughput, i.e. number of requests (query/data) processed per second.
+To measure the accuracy of the system, we report the 95 percentile of the relative error which is the difference between ground truth and estimated query result divided by the ground truth.
 We define the ground truth to be w.r.t all the tuples available when the query arrives, i.e. the true results reflect all insertions and deletions up to its arrival point.
-With this setup, the results indeed depend on the sequence of requests that are processed by the system.
 To make sure our experiments are deterministic, we fix this sequence up-front and ensure they are the same for each baseline.